wp-plugins/woocommerce-products-quick-view/readme.txt

 == Upgrade Notice ==

+= 1.2.1 =
+Upgrade now for full compatibility with WooCommerce Version 2.3.7 and WordPress version 4.1.1

 = 1.2.0 =
 Maintenance Update.Full compatibility with WooCommerce major version release 2.3.0 with backward compatibility to WooCommerce v 2.2.0 and full compatibility with WordPress v4.1